4RTools/4RTools/README.md

 This is a all-in-one tool for Ragnarok Online.
 You will be able to Autopot, Spam Skill, Use Macro Songs and much more.
 Hope you enjoy it and colab with us.

+**THIS IS A FREE TOOL, YOU CAN MAKE EVERYTHING YOU WANT UNDER MIT LICENSE.
+WE'ARE OPEN FOR IDEAS AND COLLABORATIONS** *Made from community TO community*.

 ## Running
 This project was created using Visual Studio 2022, just open `4RTools.sln` in Visual Studio and you 'll able to run and generate your own releases.